 1.Physical Units.

-Looking at equation (6.2.1) what are the physical dimension and SI units of amplitude and period?
+Determine the SI units of amplitude and period.
 How can you tell?

 Answer.